fmidev/smartmet-tools-grid/doc/quick-setup.md

 wait time is zero then the scanning is executed only once.
 The configuration file contains all necessary configuration information needed by the current application.
-Details of this configuration file is described in the “filesys2smartmet.pdf” document.
+Details of this configuration file is described in the <a href="https://github.com/fmidev/smartmet-tools-grid/blob/master/doc/filesys2smartmet.md">“filesys2smartmet”</a> document.
 In this document we describe required configuration steps in very simplified way.

 <hr/>